 However, if you need help with MyMathlab Answers, we will provide expert help from professionals.

 It is time to focus on the causes of math anxiety.
 Following are some of the common reasons.

 Research in 2021 finds that negative school environments and family situations may contribute to arithmetic anxiety.
 Instructors who portray math as a complex subject or give students the idea that they lack mathematical aptitude may frighten their students.
 For instance, learners with a fearsome math instructor can begin to dread math class.
-Thus, it can be one of the math anxiety causes.
+Also, solving tricky math questions at early stages can be one of the math anxiety causes.